0eix/DeepClassifier/README.md

 # Image classifier

 AI Programming with Python Nanodegree final project.
-In this project, I developed a generic image classifier which can perform classification after being trained on any set of labeled images with PyTorch, then converted it into a command line application.
+In this project, I built with PyTorch a generic image classifier which can perform classification after being trained on any set of labeled images, then converted it into a command line application.

 ### Features:
 - Save and continue the training from a checkpoint